domcleal/puppet-vagrant-boxes/README.md

     * for ubuntu: svr, dtop (used to be server, desktop)
 * version: 8, 2008, 1104
 * arch: x64, i386
-* virtual-type: type & version.
+* virtual-type: type & version. (optional)
     * vbXXXX: virtualbox + version (used to be vboxXXX)
     * vfXXX: vmware fusion + version (used to be fusionXXX)
+    * omit for KVM or vanilla images
 * variant (optional):
     * nocm: designates no configuration management tools were loaded